Five things to sew with fabric swatches that you’ll actually use.

 And for the final project, one Instagram follower suggested simply framing the squares as artwork in itself - lovely!

+PS.
 All the fabrics shown in this post are available on Woven Monkey.

 Previous